RickyTheDude/CGV-SolarSystem/README.md

 - 🪐 **Saturn's rings** with transparency and accurate illumination
 - 📸 **Dynamic camera controls** for immersive exploration
 - ✨ **Raycasting-based camera lock-in** on celestial bodies
+- 🔍 **Planet Information Panel**: Displays interesting facts and data about each planet when clicked
+- 🎥 **Advanced Camera Tracking**: Camera follows planets in their orbits, allowing zoom and rotation around them

 ## Tech Stack